Pakistan men's national field hockey team: Decline (1995–Present)

-After Atlanta 1996 the first major competition was the 1998 Hockey World Cup in Utrecht Pakistan finished 5th at the tournament.
+Following a sixth place finish at the 1996 Atlanta games, the first major competition for Pakistan was the 1998 Hockey World Cup in Utrecht Pakistan finished 5th at the tournament.
 The following year Pakistan won the Sultan Azlan Shah Cup for the first time in 1999.
-Pakistan finished fourth at the 2000 Olympics in Sydney after losing the bronze medal match to Australia, this was the last time Pakistan played for a medal at the Olympics.
+Pakistan finished fourth at the 2000 Olympics in Sydney after losing the bronze medal match to Australia.
+This was the last time Pakistan played for a medal at the Olympics.
 Pakistan finished 5th at 2002 World Cup and Kuala Lumpur and won bronze medal at the Champions Trophy the same year.
 At the 2002 Asian Games Pakistan finished fourth, the first time the team didn't won a medal at the competition.
 In 2003 Pakistan lost the Hockey Asia Cup final to India and in 2004 Pakistan had a busy schedule where they played in many tournaments in lead up to the Olympics but Pakistan finished 5th at the 2004 Athens Olympics later in December Pakistan finished third at the 2004 Champions Trophy in Lahore, the third consecutive bronze medal.
 In 2005 Pakistan had a highlight when they defeated Olympic champion Australia to win the 2005 Hockey RaboTrophy in Netherlands.
 Pakistan finished 6th the 2006 World Cup and failed even to progress from the pool stages of the 2007 Asia Cup.